The ultimate vaping glossary

 BCC: Bottom Coil Changeable

-A tank design in which the coil sits at the bottom (battery end).
+A vape tank design in which the coil sits at the bottom (battery end).
 The coil is housed in a protective unit which is replaced regularly.

 BDC: Bottom Dual-Coil Cartomizer